-Students returning to the BSN or MSN degree programs or the graduate nursing certificate programs from Inactive or Leave of Absence status must submit the appropriate completed Nursing Re-enrollment from Leave of Absence or Inactive status form with fee.
-If a student's state does not have an online validation process, the student must resubmit a notarized copy of his/her license to Thomas Edison State College, Office of Admissions, 101 W. State St., Trenton, NJ 08608-1176.
-In order for the re-enrollment to be processed, the College must validate the student's license.
+Students returning to the BSN degree program from Leave of Absence status must submit the appropriate completed Re-enrollment from Leave of Absence Form with fee.
+If a student's state does not have an online validation process, the student must resubmit a notarized copy of his/her license to Thomas Edison State University, Office of Admissions, 111 W. State St., Trenton, NJ 08608.
+In order for the re-enrollment to be processed, the University must validate the student's license.